Disorder-Induced Entanglement Phase Transitions in Non-Hermitian Systems with Skin Effects

 In summary, we have studied the dynamics of a half-filled many-body state of free fermions in the HN model and found the existence of entanglement phase transitions under both OBCs and PBCs.
 For OBCs, although the entanglement entropy obeys the area-law scaling in the case without disorder, our numerical results suggest that the area-law scaling may develop into a logarithmic scaling in the presence of small disorder.
 We further show that the entanglement entropy undergoes a phase transition into an area-law when the disorder becomes sufficiently large.
 At the critical point, the entanglement features an algebraic scaling $S_{L/2} \sim L^{\beta}$ with $\beta \approx 0.5$.
-Our numerical results also show that the log-law regime under PBCs preserves the conformal invariance while under OBCs it loses the conformal invariance.
+Our numerical results also show that the log-law regime under PBCs exhibits conformal-like signatures, while such signatures are absent under OBCs.
 We also want to remark that our results are not restricted to the HN model and can be found in other non-Hermitian systems with skin effects, such as the non-Hermitian Su-Schrieffer-Heeger model~\cite{TonyLee, Yao2018PRL1}.
 While postselection is required to achieve the non-Hermitian evolution in Eq.~(\ref{Evolution}), it has recently been shown that measurements can induce skin effects in monitored systems, where the trajectory averaged entanglement entropy obeys an area-law scaling~\cite{ChenFang2022arXiv, ShuChen2022arXiv}.
 We thus expect that disorder can drive a similar entanglement phase transition in these systems where postselection is not required.
 Our results demonstrate that the interplay between non-Hermitian skin effects and disorder leads to a novel class of entanglement phase transitions, thereby opening an avenue for exploring entanglement phase transitions in disordered non-Hermitian systems with skin effects.